Volkswagen Polo hatchback review

 The Polo is offered with a good selection of engines to suit most buyers.
 We suggest side-stepping the 79bhp 1.0-litre petrol unless cheap insurance is a priority – it feels a little underpowered and VW’s 94bhp 1.0-litre turbocharged TSI petrol is so zesty and characterful, and not much more expensive by comparison.

 A 108bhp version of this engine is also offered on high-spec models, while the updated Polo GTI gets a 2.0-litre turbocharged petrol producing 204bhp.
 Those after a diesel will now have to look elsewhere or at pre-facelift used models, while a DSG dual-clutch automatic gearbox is offered as an option on the two most potent 1.0-litre TSI engines.

 The Polo's mid-life update also included a revised trim level lineup.
 Even the basic Life trim come with autonomous emergency braking (AEB) and LED running lights, as well as an eight-inch infotainment screen.
-A youth-focused Beats trim adds a beefier stereo and several points of aesthetic garnish.
-New United and Active trims offer high levels of equipment with sat nav, heated seats and cruise control, while the R-Line model will some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.
+A youth-focused Beats trim adds an impressive sound system and several points of aesthetic garnish.
+New United and Active trims offer high levels of equipment with sat nav, heated seats and cruise control, while the R-Line model has some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.